Public health chiefs object to betting shop application at Wakefield's Trinity Walk shopping centre

-Public health chiefs object to BoyleSports betting shop application at former Poundworld store in Wakefield city centre.to 'protect children'
+Wakefield health chiefs object to BoyleSports betting shop application at former Poundworld store

 Public health bosses have said children and vulnerable people could be ‘harmed or exploited’ if a new betting shop is allowed to open in Wakefield city centre.